staticpvp/Practice-1/README.md

-# ArenaPvP
+# Practice

-An open-source ArenaPvP plugin, inspired by [Badlion](https://www.badlion.net)
+An open-source Practice plugin

-Supports the latest version of [PMMP](https://www.github.com/pmmp/Pocketmine-MP)

-Feel free to submit an issue if you find any bugs, want changes or enhancements, etc.

-For help with commands, visit [this](https://github.com/IrishPacks/ArenaPvP/wiki/Commands) page.
+This version does *not* work out of the box.
+This is just a dump of some of the plugins from Valiant.